badluma/Comprobot-Docs/source/content/Commands/General/QR Code.md

-The `qr` command generates a QR code from a URL using the [QR Server API](https://api.qrserver.com/v1/create-qr-code/).
+The `qr` command generates a QR code image from a URL using the [QR Server API](https://api.qrserver.com/v1/create-qr-code/).

 ## Usage